fetep/pencil/docs/pencil_options.md

   Set this to false to disable automatic refreshing.

-* :host_sort ["builtin", "sensible", "numeric"], optional, default "sensible"
+* :host_sort ["builtin", "numeric", "sensible"], optional, default "sensible"

   Set to "builtin" to sort using ruby's builtin String sort.

+  Set to "numeric" to sort hosts numerically (i.e. match secondarily on the first \d+).

   Set to "sensible" if you want to sort like this:

   http://www.bofh.org.uk/2007/12/16/comprehensible-sorting-in-ruby

-  Set to "numeric" to sort hosts numerically (i.e. match secondarily on the first \d+).

 * :quantum [Fixnum, optional, no default value]